oracle/truffleruby/doc/contributor/using-intellij.md

 - In `Imports` set the count to use import * to a large value to disable import *, e.g. `999`
 - In `Wrapping and Braces` -> `Field Annotations` select the option `Do not wrap after a single annotation`.

-## Install Ruby and Python plugins
+## Install Ruby and Python Plugins

 To be able to see and edit properly all the files in the TruffleRuby repository you need to install the plugins for Ruby and Python in `Preferences` -> `Plugins`.